 LAGARDE, Paul Anton de (until 1854 Paul Bötticher).
-Berlin 2.11.1827 — Göttingen 22.12.1891.
-German Orientalist, Theologian, and Racist, also interested in Iranian.
+Berlin 2.11.1827 — Göttingen 22.12.1891 (Walravens & Stache-Weiske 2015, 181, nt.
+545 died 22.11).
+German Oriental Scholar, Theologian, and Racist, also interested in Iranian.
 Professor in Göttingen.
+Son of Wilhelm B. and Luise Klebe (d.
+1827 soon after his birth).
 Born in a neo-pietist family with a severe father, he himself turned out to be of difficult nature, prone to suspicion, self-compassion, depression, and aggression.
+Raised by a great-aunt, Ernestine de L., whose name he then adopted.
 Studies of theology at Berlin (under Hengstenberg) and Halle (Tholuck), then turned by Rückert to Oriental languages and historical-philological criticism.
 Soon he developed the idea of applying this method in order to find out a reliable text of the Bible.
 He became thus estranged from church and from his theologian teachers, instead he entered politics.
+Ph.D.
+1849 Berlin (diss. on Arabic).
 PD 1851 Halle.
-From 1854 schoolteacher.
-He published Syrian and Greek Christian texts often from his own purse.
-Made research on the LXX.
+1852-53 further studies in London.
+From 1854 worked as schoolteacher in Berlin.
+He published Syriac and Greek Christian texts, often from his own purse.
+Made research on the Septuaginta.
 From 1869 Ewald’s successor at Göttingen.
-He certainly belongs to the number of pioneers of critical theology, as an Orientalist he was mainly a Biblical scholar, though also interested in Iranian, Armenian, and Coptic.
-At the same time, he was a religious-nationalistic antisemitist, who was later much praised by the Nazis.
-He was learned, but rarely capable of concluding his plans.
-He did not understand the new ideas of his time in IE and Semitic linguistics.
+Hon. dr.theol.
+1868 Halle.
+Married 1854 Anna Berger, no children.

-Publications: Gesammelte Abhandlungen.
+– Gesammelte Abhandlungen.
+302 p.
 Leipzig 1866 (I. “Indische, persische und armenische wörter im syrischen”, 1–84, IV.
 “Die persischen glossen der alten”, 147–242).

-Sources: *Anna de Lagarde, Erinnerungen.
-1918 (1894?); A. Neubauer, JRAS 1892, 384–386; H.H.
-Schaeder, “Paul de L. als Orientalist”, OLZ 45, 1942, 1-14; *Ulrich Sieg, Deutschlands Prophet.
+Sources: Fück 1955, 244; *Anna de Lagarde, Erinnerungen.
+1894; A. Neubauer, JRAS 1892, 384–386; H.H.
+Schaeder, “Paul de L. als Orientalist”, OLZ 45, 1942, 1-14; J. Schriever, N.D.B.13, 1982, 409-412; *Ulrich Sieg, Deutschlands Prophet.
 Paul de Lagarde und die Ursprünge des modernen Antisemitismus.
-Munich 2007; A.D.B.
-51, N.D.B.
-13; bibliography in *PAOS 1892, ccxi–ccxxix; Wikipedia with photo, further sources in *German Wikipedia.
+Munich 2007; *L. Techen, A.D.B.
+51, 1906, 531-536; bibliography in *PAOS 1892, ccxi–ccxxix; Wikipedia with photo and further sources (more in German version).